 We get huge amounts of bonus damage from Sneak Attacks, either melee or ranged, so do your best to create scenarios where you can easily disengage and get back into Stealth each turn.
 Remember to make use of your extra Bonus Action and Cunning Actions when needed.

-Strongest Potions for the Astarion Thief Build in BG3
+Strongest Potions for the BG3 Astarion Thief Build

-Two potions are especially well-suited to this Astarion Thief Rogue build.
+Two potions are especially well-suited for this Rogue BG3 Astarion Build with the Thief subclass.

 Potion of Speed